-Applications are invited from graduates in chemical engineering, chemistry or a closely related subject holding at least a 2.1 (or equivalent) degree.
-Applicants should meet the University’s requirements for English language proficiency.
+Applications are invited from graduates in chemical engineering, chemistry or a closely related subject holding a 2.1 (or equivalent) degree.
+Applicants should meet the university’s requirements for English language proficiency.